Iowa Nurse Assistance Program

 The Iowa Nurse Assistance Program (INAP) is offered by the Iowa Board of Nursing (IBON).
-INAP is a new resource for individual nurses who are impaired as a result of substance use or by any mental or physical condition.
+INAP is a resource for individual nurses who are impaired as a result of substance use or by any mental or physical condition.
 It is a voluntary, confidential program and provides an opportunity for licensed professionals to receive proper treatment and maintain their professional status, while protecting the safety of the public.

 Mission Statement: INAP shares the Iowa Board of Nursing mission statement which is to protect the public health, safety and welfare by regulating the licensure of nurses, the practice of nurses, nursing education and continuing education.

 To be considered for INAP, participants must meet eligibility criteria.
 A nurse may be eligible for the program if the following apply:

 - Is a Licensed Practical Nurse, Registered Nurse, or Advanced Practice Registered Nurse